butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I can design, implement, and consult the creation of IT solutions, especially:
 - business process automation and measurement (dashboards, statistics, alerting)
 - data pipelines
-- web applications
+- highly available web applications
 - automated test suites (back-end, front-end, load, chaos)
 - Python-based software

-I also offer training in these areas.
+I can also train your IT staff in maintenance and further development of the systems I create, so that you aren't dependent on me forever.

 You can check out my blog at https://bultrowicz.com/ and my GitHub account at https://github.com/butla.